 So, let’s ask, do we play 90-overs or 6.5-hours per day?
 It can’t be both and that’s what shits me.
 Tennis best of 5 sets.
 Golf least number of strokes.
 Snooker best of 35 frames.
 Marathon 26 miles.
 However long they take to run it, or however many strokes over par, shots to pot, or how long the tie-breaks.
 Remember Wimbledon 2010, John Isner vs Nicolas Mahut?
 The match played over 3-days, lasted 11 hours 5minutes with the final set decided 70-68.
 The 5th set was longer than the previous record 'longest match'!
 So, why does test cricket bring a 'daily' time limit into it?

-It creates an unnecessary argument, which reminds me of a comment a mate said, “I like that there is a different number of overs per day, it adds uncertainty!”
+It reminds me of a comment a mate said, “I like that there is a different number of overs per day, it adds uncertainty!”
 That’s like saying the team batting second in an ODI only has 48 overs because we want to add ‘uncertainty’.
 Unlike ODI’s and T20’s when the final over must be started within a certain time, why isn’t Test cricket played strictly to the format of 90-overs per day?
 Why doesn't Test cricket HAVE to bowl 90 overs?

 The argument has raged for years from how to speed up over-rates to what penalty can be applied for not bowling 90-overs in one day.
 You can penalise teams or captains for slow over-rates, but the fine is paid, and the game goes on, slowly.
 Radical change is required and instead of painting over the cracks and pretending that we will get 100+ overs per day when Test cricket is reduced to 4-days, here is what I'd like to see happen.